alimehridev/social-media-fastapi/README.md

 At first you need to install all requirements which are in requirements.txt file by command bellow :

     pip install -r requirements.txt
-This command will install fastapi[all] for your that will include of all the fastapi dependencies like **uvicorn**, so you can run the project by command bellow:
+This command will install fastapi[all] for your that will include of all the fastapi dependencies like **uvicorn** and ..., so you can run the project by command bellow:

-    uvicorn main:app
+    uvicorn app.main:app
 Now the application is running on 127.0.0.1 port 8000 .
 You can use it :)

 > If I learnt anything in this project, I have written it in api-implementation-notes.md file .
-You can read them if you want .
+You can read those notes if you want .